bugzilla/bugzilla/docs/en/rst/upgrading/overview.rst

 of Bugzilla consists of a checkout from one of those two systems, you need to upgrade in three steps:

-1. upgrade to the latest point release of your current Bugzilla version;
+1. Upgrade to the latest point release of your current Bugzilla version.
-2. move to Git while staying on exactly the same release;
+2. Move to Git while staying on exactly the same release.
-3. upgrade to the latest Bugzilla using the instructions for :ref:`upgrading-with-git`.
+3. Upgrade to the latest Bugzilla using the instructions for :ref:`upgrading-with-git`.

 See :ref:`migrating-from-bazaar` or :ref:`migrating-from-cvs` as appropriate.